jswz72/vocab_graph/README.md

 - Will calculate the memory of each word from the given WordMem parameters, and the returned recommended review list will contain updated WordMems.
 - This can be called cyclically, with the caller updating the *reviewed_words* and WordMem parameters between calls to show the reiviewing of new words, and the resulting memories.

 __VocabGraph.recommend_spelling__: Recommend a group of words to learn based on syntacic similarity between words, using Levenshtein distance to get the number of edits between words.

+__VocabGraph.recommend_phonetic__: Recommend a group of words to learn based on phonetic similarity between words, this uses [Double Metaphone Encoding](https://en.wikipedia.org/wiki/Metaphone#Double_Metaphone), via the [Fuzzy](https://pypi.org/project/Fuzzy/) Python package, to translate words into a phonetic encoding, and then uses minimum Levenshtein distance between encodings to get the number of edits between words.

 __WordMem__ class:  Class to aggregate memory/forgetting parameters for reviewing.